Liverpool Care Pathway for the Dying Patient: Aims

 The Pathway was developed to aid members of a multi-disciplinary team in matters relating to continuing medical treatment, discontinuation of treatment and comfort measures during the last days and hours of a patient's life.
 The Liverpool Care Pathway was organised into sections ensuring that evaluation and care is continuous and consistent.
 It was not intended to replace the skill and expertise of health professionals.

 In the first stage of the pathway a multi-professional team caring for the patient was required to agree that all reversible causes for the patient's conditions have been considered and that the patient was, in fact, dying.
 The assessment then made suggestions for what palliative care options should be considered and whether non-essential treatments and medications should be discontinued.

 In practice, the implementation of this guideline was found to be poor.
 Many decisions were taken in ward settings without the oversight of experienced doctors of medicine.
 In almost half of the cases neither patient nor family were consulted or informed that it had been decided to place the patient on the LCP.

 The programme suggested the provision of treatments to manage pain, agitation, respiratory tract secretions, nausea and vomiting, or shortness of breath (dyspnoea) that the patient may experience.
 However, a 2016 Cochrane Systematic Review concluded "there is limited available evidence concerning the clinical, physical, psychological or emotional effectiveness of end-of-life care pathways."

 The care was not designed to be a one-way street to death.
 However, in 2012 controversy arose indicating that in most cases it was, and even patients who might have survived longer otherwise died because of the LCP.
-In a response to negative media reports, Clare Henry and Professor Mike Richards issued a statement on behalf of the NHS End of Life Care Team, claiming that the pathway was reversible, and stating that "approximately 3% of patients initially put on the pathway are removed from the pathway when reassessed" - although no source was cited for this figure.
+In a response to negative media reports, Clare Henry and Professor Mike Richards issued a statement on behalf of the NHS End of Life Care Team, stating that the pathway was reversible, and that approximately 3% of patients initially put on the pathway are removed from the pathway when reassessed.